j-b-ferguson/covid-19-australia-preprocessing/README.md

 ##  $ ACT: num [1:211] NA NA NA NA NA NA NA NA NA NA ...
 ```

 The next step is usually to apply the proper data type conversions.
-However, it is more convenient in this case to reshape both data frames
-into long format first.
+However, it is more convenient in this case to reshape both data frames into long format first.

-## Reshape Data Frames
+<h2><p align=center>Reshape Data Frames</h2>

-In this section, the tidy data principles are applied to both data
-frames to enable further pre-processing.
-For reference, recall the tidy data
+In this section, the tidy data principles are applied to both data frames to enable further pre-processing.
+For reference, recall the tidy data principles:
-principles:

 Condition 1 - Each variable is its own column,